-What now for Britain’s troubled Brexit?
+May explores idea of bringing Brexit deal back for 4th vote

-LONDON (AP) — Prime Minister Theresa May’s Brexit deal is all but dead, after lawmakers voted to reject it for a third time Friday — the day Britain had long been scheduled to leave the European Union.
+LONDON (AP) — Prime Minister Theresa May’s Brexit deal may not be dead after all — even though lawmakers voted to reject it for a third time Friday — the day Britain had long been scheduled to leave the European Union.

 The U.K. now faces a deadline of April 12 to present the EU with a new plan, or crash out of the bloc without an agreement.